A series of camel stories from different regions of the world

-Once, I asked my camel colleagues to share their country camel report as a tribute on world camel day, which is celebrated each year on 22nd June. https://arkbiodiv.com/2020/06/20/history-of-world-camel-day-22-june/amp/.
-As a series of World Camel Day’s gifts (information, pictures and videos etc) continue, this new report is hereby received from Mahnaz Salehi.
+Once, I asked my camel colleagues to share their country camel report as a tribute to world camel day, which is celebrated each year on 22nd June. https://arkbiodiv.com/2020/06/20/history-of-world-camel-day-22-june/amp/.
+As a series of World Camel Day’s gifts (information, pictures, and videos, etc) continue, this new report is hereby received from Mahnaz Salehi.

-Mahnaz Salehi is the member of scientific board of Animal Science Research Institute Animal fibers, skin and leather camel management specialist.
+Mahnaz Salehi is a member of the scientific board of Animal Science Research Institute Animal fibers, skin and leather camel management specialist.
 Her report was converted and amended briefly.
 Here is the report about the camel status in Iran.

 The camel Genetic Resources of Iran